Legs up the wall

 Hip stretch using a wall

 When I'm feeling tired but still want to do yoga (or have to teach it) then one of my favorite options is to start laying on my back with my feet up the wall.
-The following restorative yoga poses using a wall can be used to stretch your legs while upside down.

 Because I've been working on side splits for a while I thought that my legs should be a bit more open when doing side splits with legs up.
 Since my legs aren't that wide while upside down my option was to practice moving within the pose.
 In this case, that meant pulling my legs away from the wall (activating my hip flexors) and also lifting head and chest (activating my abs.)
 Then I relax back down and then repeat.
 By adding tension and then releasing it I found that my legs got wider quicker than if I just layed on the ground and did nothing.

 For some variation, when lifting your chest (and arms) you can reach towards one leg and then the other.

 Additionally, instead of pulling your legs away from the wall, you can also experiment with pressing them into the wall.

 And if you like, you can also try pulling your legs away from the wall while keeping your upper body on the ground.

 Explore the possibilities and see what works for you.